marisacasillas/chatterlab/content/courses/HLI2023/Casillas-HLI-Spring2023-Syllabus.md

 * Pre-class reading: UL Chapter 4

-* **Mini paper 1 due today**: Choose a complex joint activity that has _NOT_ been discussed in the book or in class.
+* **Mini paper 1 due today** <!--: Choose a complex joint activity that has _NOT_ been discussed in the book or in class.
 Describe the activity you have chosen.
 Using Clark's concepts, demonstrate what its component parts and other qualifiers are that make it a good example of a joint activity.
 Include at least one figure mapping out its component parts and their relations  (e.g., roles, layers, nested/sequential actions).
-[2500 words **max**; [rubric](../miniassignment1-rubric/)]
+[2500 words **max**; [rubric](../miniassignment1-rubric/)]-->

 ### Thursday, 6 April 2023 (3.2): Introduction to Conversation Analysis